neildalal/Twitter-Analytics/README.md

 8) Calculate and plot the number of tweets depending on the day of the week on which they were tweeted

 Inputs (Variables) to set in code:
+1) The twitter developer keys (4 in total)
-1) The twitter user ('account')
+2) The twitter user ('account')
-2) The start and end date between which we want to extract the tweets ('start' and 'end')
+3) The start and end date between which we want to extract the tweets ('start' and 'end')

 Limitations: